maximilianmbeck/RWKV-LM/README.md

+# FORK of RWKV-LM

+## Goal: reproduce the model without cuda kernel
+The reproducing code is in `rwkv_cleanup`.

+Steps to make it work:

+- [x] Reimplement model with cuda kernel, matching enwik8 training curve
+- [ ] Reimplement cuda kernel in torch/numpy
+- [ ] Put cuda kernel in reproduced model, match envwik8 training curve

+---
+---

 # The RWKV Language Model (and my LM tricks)

 ## RWKV: Parallelizable RNN with Transformer-level LLM Performance (pronounced as "RwaKuv", from 4 major params: R W K V)